TGChenZP/HuangPu_EquityResearchPlatform/README.md

 - **GLD (Gold)**: A measure of gold prices, representing the precious metals market.
 - **ACWI (MSCI ACWI Index)**: Tracks the performance of stocks from both developed and emerging markets worldwide.

-Below are the benchmarks specific to each market, with highlights indicating the indices used for **Sharpe ratio calculations** in each region.
+Below are the benchmarks specific to each market, with highlights indicating the indices used for **Sharpe ratio calculations** in each market.